rsasaki0109/slam-handbook-public-release/README.md

-  author       = {Frank Dellaert and Michael Kaess and Timothy Barfoot}, booktitle    = {{SLAM Handbook.} From Localization and Mapping to Spatial Intelligence}, publisher    = {Cambridge University Press}, editor       = {Luca Carlone and Ayoung Kim and Frank Dellaert and Timothy Barfoot and Daniel Cremers}
+  author       = {Frank Dellaert and Michael Kaess and Timothy Barfoot}, booktitle    = {{SLAM Handbook.} From Localization and Mapping to Spatial Intelligence}, publisher    = {Cambridge University Press}, editor       = {Luca Carlone and Ayoung Kim and Timothy Barfoot and Daniel Cremers and Frank Dellaert}
 }
 ```